HomeHomeUpUpSearchSearchE-mailMail

 Comparing with Rijn en Lek

-To compare meteorological station's speeds with Rijn en Lek anemometer speeds, we might need to use IDW or another methodology [Apaydin, 2004].
+To compare meteorological station's speeds (EHDL and HERW) with Rijn en Lek anemometer speeds, we might need to use IDW or another methodology [Apaydin, 2004].

 Remark: Perhaps using the above average speed and direction is coming close to ordinary kriging (KO), but not sure!
 Or use Open-Meteo.